 Review of intensive correction orders

-In 2015 the Sentencing Council began a statutory review of the intensive correction orders as required by s 73A of the Crimes Sentencing Procedure Act 1999 (NSW).
+In 2015 the Sentencing Council was asked to conduct a review of the intensive correction orders provided in s 73A of the Crimes Sentencing Procedure Act 1999 (NSW).

 Report